 As meshcloud, we are proud to look back on a successful year 2019, in which we won multiple new customers.
 During this time we've had the great chance to accompany different types of companies in their cloud transformation.
 While our customers belong to many different industries, e.g. Automotive, Financial Services or Utilities, we've been able to observe many similarities in their move to the cloud – showing the relevance of cloud management and cloud governance among large organisations.

 At meshcloud, we support large organisations in their cloud transformation.
-Our platform provides consistent governance with cross-platform Identity and Access Management, Tenant management, Compliance & Security and Cost Management and is used by large enterprises to deliver secure cloud environments to thousands of teams while staying in control and reducing complexity.
+Our platform provides consistent governance with cross-platform Identity and Access Management, Tenant management, Cloud Security & Compliance and Cost Management and is used by large enterprises to deliver secure cloud environments to thousands of teams while staying in control and reducing complexity.

 Based on our experiences in this past year, here are some predictions on upcoming cloud challenges in 2020: